Exponential AI and the Future of Financial Services | Mythos-Class AI | CFTE

 Before

-- • Interpreting change through a linear lens that underestimates pace
+• Interpreting change through a linear lens that underestimates pace.

-- • Remaining an observer while decisions affecting your institution are made
+• Remaining an observer while decisions affecting your institution are made.

 After

-- ✓ Understanding why AI capability is compounding and what that means structurally
+• Understanding why AI capability is compounding and what that means structurally.

-- ✓ Applying an exponential lens to interpret signals, decisions, and risks
+• Applying an exponential lens to interpret signals, decisions and risks.

-- ✓ Knowing how to begin rethinking strategy before the next capability jump arrives
+• Knowing how to begin rethinking strategy before the next capability jump arrives.

-Learning Outcomes
+Learning outcomes

-Exponential versus linear AI progress
+Exponential versus linear progress

 Explain why AI progress is better understood through an exponential lens and what that means for how fast institutions must adapt.

-Reading capability signals correctly
+Reading capability signals

-The institutional preparedness gap
+The preparedness gap

-Why leaders and regulators must be at the table
+Why leaders must be at the table

 CDE as a strategic lens

-Regulation and institutional response
+Regulation and response

 Curriculum